Leader of the Opposition, House of Federation, Senate of Pakistan

 founding Chair and serving President, the Jinnah Institute.

-Senator Sherry Rehman is the Vice-President of the Pakistan Peoples Party Parliamentarian and founding Chair and serving President of the Jinnah Institute, a non-partisan public policy think tank committed to the strengthening of democracy, governance and an independent national security project in Pakistan.
+Rehman is also the founding Chair and serving President of the Jinnah Institute, a non-partisan public policy think tank committed to the strengthening of democracy, governance and an independent national security project in Pakistan.
 As serving President of the institute, Rehman identifies its core priorities as the regaining of space for moderate voices in the context of an extremist advance.
 She co-chairs several track-two strategic dialogues with India, and is convener of a similar institutionalized dialogue process between Pakistan and Afghanistan.
 She lectures widely on strategic security challenges facing Pakistan, and was a key member of the Legislative Councils that govern both Azad Kashmir and Gilgit-Baltistan.

 Rehman, the former editor of the “Herald” newsmagazine based in Pakistan, is also an award-winning journalist with 20 years of experience in both the broadcast and the print media.
 Rehman studied art history and politics at the Smith College, USA, and the University of Sussex, UK.
 In her capacity as a senior journalist, Rehman has been the first Pakistani media person to be recognized by the UK House of Lords for independent journalism at the Annual British Muslim Ceremony in 2002.

 As Federal Minister and on behalf of the democratic government led by the PPP, Rehman made history by preparing and delivering Pakistan’s first comprehensive briefing on National Security to an in camera joint sitting of Pakistan’s Parliament in October 2008.
 The briefing led to the adoption of the Joint Resolution on Terrorism, the first ever official consensus by public representatives on the issue of terrorism in the country.